cettia/cettia.github.io/guides/cettia-tutorial.md

    @WebListener
    public class CettiaConfigListener implements ServletContextListener {
      @Override
-     public void contextInitialized(ServletContextEvent event) {
+     public void contextInitialized(ServletContextEvent event) {}
-       // Cettia part
-       Server server = new DefaultServer();
-       HttpTransportServer httpAction = new HttpTransportServer().ontransport(server);
-       WebSocketTransportServer wsAction = new WebSocketTransportServer().ontransport(server);

-       // The socket handler
-       server.onsocket((ServerSocket socket) -> {
-         System.out.println(socket);
-       });

-       // Servlet part and Java WebSocket API part will be given in the following section }

      @Override
      public void contextDestroyed(ServletContextEvent event) {}
    }
     ```

-    `HttpTransportServer` consumes HTTP request-response exchanges and produces streaming transport and long-polling transport, and `WebSocketTransportServer` consumes the WebSocket resource and produces a WebSocket transport.
-These produced transports are passed into the `Server` and used to create and maintain `ServerSocket`s.

-    It is true that WebSocket transport is enough these days, but if proxy, firewall, anti-virus software or arbitrary Platform as a Service (PaaS) are involved, it's difficult to be absolutely sure that WebSocket alone will work.
-That's why we recommend you install `HttpTransportServer` along with `WebSocketTransportServer` for broader coverage of full duplex message channels in a variety of environments.

     As we proceed through the tutorial, this class will be fleshed out.
 Keep in mind that you should restart the server every time you modify the class, especially in Windows.

 1. `src/main/webapp/index.html`: an HTML page to play with the Cettia client.

-    We will handle JavaScript only, since other parts such as HTML and CSS are not important.
+    We will handle JavaScript only, since other parts such as HTML and CSS are not important in this tutorial.
 The following HTML loads the Cettia client, `cettia`, through the script tag from unpkg CDN:

     ```html
     <!DOCTYPE html>